AP Precalculus Unit 1 review

 1.1 Change in Tandem

-1.1 sets the stage for understanding functions by examining how quantities change in tandem/relation.
+1.1 change in tandem sets the stage for understanding functions by examining how quantities change in tandem/relation.
 Here, students explore the fundamental properties of functions and their representations.
 Through the analysis of linear, quadratic, polynomial, exponential, and logarithmic functions, students begin to understand the dynamic nature of relationships between variables.
 Unit 1 introduces students to the concept of change and its realization within the purview of functions.

 1.2 Rates of Change